-For a while, I did one of these posts every month, but after I hit 12 months, I decided to just pop in with them occasionally.
+For a while, I did one of these posts sharing my simple vegan meals every month.
+But after I hit 12 months, I decided to just pop in with them occasionally.

 Our furnace was on the fritz, and so we had someone coming to look at the heater on short notice.
 So while I often go for breakfast burritos on days in which I have nowhere to be, this day I needed something quicker (or else I’d be answering the door in Christmas pajamas).

 This quesadilla is made with a kale & onion tofu scramble stuffed into whole-wheat tortillas.
 I added a couple slices of smoked non-dairy gouda for sticking power, and on the side, salsa.
 The whole thing was ready in just 5 or 10 minutes, and our heater is fine now.

 (If you don’t have leftover scramble at the ready, Denver Omelette Quesadillas are a fast & delicious similar option.)

 Near the top of my Christmas wish list was an air fryer, and David… I mean, Santa came through.
 I’ve been excited to give it an inaugural run, but I couldn’t decide where to start.

 If you’re not familiar with air fryers, they basically blast hot air around food, making it crisp without adding a bunch of oil or needing to buy parchment paper for the oven.
 Although, a spritz of oil is often used for extra browning and non-stick needs.

 I decided to go with something foolproof – spring rolls.
 They’re one of my favorite vegan Trader Joe’s products.